Jojotheamazing/esp32-console/README.md

-Lets now move to the esp32 take the cut perfboard and solder the first and last pin of the esp32 to it (at least 2 pins soldered) and set it aside the main board (on the drv8833 side and usb ports showing the mpu6050) Wont get in-depth here but connect the components of the main board to the esp32 based on the schematic use 30awg for all the signal cables and 24-26 awg for power cables going from 5v to VIN (double check the gpio pin says VIN/5v and not 3v3 impotant for not frying the chip).
+Lets now move to the esp32 take the cut perfboard and solder the first and last pin of the esp32 to it (at least 2 pins soldered) and set it aside the main board (on the drv8833 side and usb ports showing the mpu6050) Wont get in-depth here but connect the components of the main board to the esp32 based on the schematic use 30awg for all the signal cables and 24-26 awg for power cables going from the diode to the esp32 VIN (double check the gpio pin says VIN/5v and not 3v3, impotant for not frying the chip).

 Lets now move to the joysticks what i recommend is to connect the switch pins of the joysticks to the mcp23170 before screwing the main board in the shell, the rest can be connected any time to the corresponding esp32 gpio and gnd /3v3 (Make 100% sure you take power from a 3v3 source and not a 5volt on since this will burn the esp32)

 Lets now set up the switch take the 3d printed holder and place it through ( also make sure the lever lenght is around 2mm) after that procceed to connect it as the schematik shows with 24 awg i also reccomend using some heatshrinks.

-This should be the hardest part but take the side button boards lay them in the correct side and connect all the disconnected cables (except the gnd) to the corresponding pin of the mcp23170 and take the gnd cables and connect them with and gnd connection you find.
+This should be the hardest part but take the side button boards lay them in the correct side and connect all the disconnected cables (except the gnd) to the corresponding pin of the mcp23170 and take the gnd cables and connect them with any gnd connection you find.

 This is now the part which needs the most attention soldering the wires on the li ion cell for this i highly recommend finding a tutorial on youtube and follow it through.
 I have to note here that soldering directly on li ion cells can be dangerous be exctremly careful or buy lion cells with pre connected tabs/ cables.
 After connecting the wires secure both ends with electrical tape.